rchartra/NcCut/README.md

 1. Hit "Transect Chain" to enter transect mode
 2. Click points along the feature you'd like to make transects along.
 Transects will be made between the points you click.
     * Select "Drag Mode" from the actions sidebar to drag the image without selecting points, and select "Transect Mode" to go back.
     * Select "Edit Mode" to delete either the last point clicked or the last chain drawn.
+You can also press the esc key to delete the last chain drawn.
-3. Double click the final point or select "New Chain" to begin a new chain and repeat for as many chains as you'd like.
+3. Right click to select the final point or select "New Chain" to begin a new chain and repeat for as many chains as you'd like.
 4. When done select the "Plot" button and a popup will appear with a plot of all transects from the first chain and downloading options.